This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Why You'll Love this Recipe

-- Healthy and easy to make.
-This healthy potato salad recipe uses minimal ingredients and comes together with just a few minutes of prep time!
+- Easy to make.
+This no mayo potato salad recipe uses minimal ingredients and comes together with just a few minutes of prep time!

 - Perfect for backyard barbecues.
 This is the best potato salad to serve at your outdoor events as it goes great with sandwiches, burgers and all your favorite party foods.
 Try my warm potato salad with vinaigrette next!